LucasMello22/final_ficr/README.md

 ## Getting Started

-Starting the project to build a login and registration system that uses firebase.
+The project to build a login and registration system that uses Firebase was completed according to the reference videos

 ## where did I stop

-Videos 1, 2, 3, 4, 5 and 6 finished.
-Starting video 7...\
+Videos finished. \
-Screens deployed: login, registration, internal pages\
+Screens deployed: login, registration and internal pages\
 Firebase: firebase add, auth and user registration.

 ## Videos